matthewBeckwith/pythonPasswordGenerator/README.md

 # pythonPasswordGenerator

 <p>This is a standalone program that will create, store, and retrieve passwords.
-First Version will be a console made program as a proof of concept and working kinks out, with a final version having a GUI.
+First Version will be a console made program as a proof of concept and working kinks out, with a final version having a GUI.</p>

-This is just a project i like to do, much like little 'Tic-Tac-Toe' Games or 'Rock, Paper, Scissors' to keep me programming and learning and becoming more efficient as a programmer overall.
+<p>This is just a project i like to do, much like little 'Tic-Tac-Toe' Games or 'Rock, Paper, Scissors' to keep me programming and learning and becoming more efficient as a programmer overall.
 I thought, maybe others would like to see instead of just throwing them away and rebuilding again at a later date... enjoy!</p>
 ---

 # What it does -